Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Reducing Energy Consumption During the Idle and Alert Phases

 where $P_{asc}$ refers to the average power consumed during the association process, and $D_{asc}$ is the duration of the association process (the time it takes for the node to associate with an \gls{AP}). $P_{off}$ is power consumption during the off mode.

-Although a node's energy consumption can be reduced by increasing $t_{p}$, it is also possible to reduce this energy by improving the association process.
-We utilize two methods to reduce this energy.
-During the association process, a node sends probe packets on all channels to discover nearby \glspl{AP}.
+Although a node's energy consumption can be reduced by increasing $t_{p}$, it is also possible to enhance energy efficiency by improving the association process.
+We utilize two methods to reduce this energy. (\romannumeral 1) \textit{Specific Association}: During the association process, a node sends probe packets on all channels to discover nearby \glspl{AP}.
 To avoid this overhead, we program the MAC address and channel of the \gls{AP} into the node's driver.
-This allows a node to directly send association request to the intended \gls{AP}, thereby reducing probing overhead.
-We refer to this method as \textit{Specific Association}.
-The second optimization is key computation offloading to the application processor.
-During the association process between a node and the \gls{AP}, the node needs to establish a secure channel with the \gls{AP}, and this process entails generating a \gls{PMK}, which is a process-intensive task.
+This allows each node to directly send an association request to the intended \gls{AP}, thereby reducing probing overhead.
+Resilience against interference and association failures can be provided by adding a channel scan method to the nodes' embedded software.
+Specifically, suppose a node fails to connect to the \gls{AP} over the programmed channel.
+In that case, it switches to the scan mode to determine the new operational channel of the \gls{AP}.
+This new channel is then programmed into the driver to be used in subsequent associations. (\romannumeral 2) \textit{\gls{PMK} Offloading}: During the association process between a node and the \gls{AP}, the node needs to establish a secure channel with the \gls{AP}, and this entails generating a \gls{PMK}, which is a process-intensive task.
 Using the driver's APIs, we offload this key generation process to the application subsystem and then transfer the key to the wireless subsystem.
-We refer to this approach as \textit{\gls{PMK} Offloading}.